-- The white paper, however, fails to resolve the tension between strong local government as an engine for growth and the reality of a sector in crisis.
+The White Paper on local government fails to resolve the tension between the desire for strong local government as an engine for growth and development, and the reality of a sector in fundamental crisis.

 In 1996, 8 million people had minimal access to sanitation; 17 million people did not have access to electricity; and 8 million people did not have formal road access to their residence.